Colony (The X-Files): Casting

 As in all other episodes of The X-Files at that point, the casting process took eight days.
 Megan Leitch, the woman who portrayed Samantha Mulder, did according to Frank Spotnitz a "phenomenal job".
 Leitch returned to The X-Files over the years to portray Samantha or one of her many clones.
 She had a lot of lines, which she felt were "very hard" and "specific."
 Actor Darren McGavin, star of Kolchak: The Night Stalker, was originally sought to play the role of Bill Mulder, but was unable due to his work schedule.
 The role was ultimately played by Peter Donat.

 Brian Thompson auditioned for the role of the bounty hunter in a casting session, where he was competing with another actor.
 Frank Spotnitz and Carter did not have much time to cast this character, but they knew this casting would be important since he intended to be a recurring character.
 Thompson was chosen according to Spotnitz because he had a very "distinctive look" about him, most notably his face and mouth.
 After casting him, they told Thompson's agent that Thompson needed a hair cut, because at the start the Alien Bounty Hunter was supposed to be a kind of military pilot who'd been shot down.
 But when the day came that Thompson came to Vancouver, there had been some "misunderstanding" and he hadn't been told of the "crewcut", so the hairstyle seen in this episode was a "compromise" of sorts.

 Writing and filming

 Carter said that while "Colony" was a "crystallization of the series' mythology", it "came about inadvertently", following David Duchovny's suggestion to face an alien bounty hunter.
 Thus he sat with the actor and decided to also add Mulder's disappeared sister.
+The episode marked David Duchovny's first credited story contribution to the series.
 The alien weapon, described by the cast and crew as "the ice pick", was done with an air hose that ran through Brian Thompson's arm.
 To create a unique and otherworldly sound made by the weapon used by the hunter, several sound effects were considered before co-producer Paul Rabwin voiced the noise himself on a microphone.